henryk/unchanging-ink/doc/protocol.md

 }
 ````

 The only currently defined version is `"1"` (as a string).
-In this version, a SHA-512 hash is calculated over the CBOR representation of this timestamp structure.
+In this version, a SHA-512 hash is calculated over the canonical CBOR representation of this timestamp structure.
 This hash is designated `hash` in the following.

 **NOTE:** Internal operations always use CBOR, even if input/output is JSON.

+**NOTE:** There can be multiple representations that are considered "canonical" in CBOR.
+See [The several canons of CBOR](https://www.imperialviolet.org/2022/04/17/canonsofcbor.html).
+This service currently uses the "three-step ordering" described in that article.

 The response contains all data necessary to construct this data and is delivered with a `Location` header that specifies the REST API location of the response.